docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Description**

-Indicates whether the project item refers to a sequence.
+Indicates whether the project item refers to a :ref:`sequence`.

 **Parameters**